 - 5.2.1 The ACD was appointed by an agreement between the Company and the ACD (the ACD Agreement).
 The ACD Agreement provides that the appointment of the ACD is for an initial period of two years and thereafter may be terminated upon six months' written notice by either the ACD or the Company, although in certain circumstances, as set out in the ACD Agreement, it may be terminated forthwith by notice in writing by the ACD to the Company or the Depositary, or by the Depositary or the Company to the ACD.
 Termination cannot take effect until the FCA has approved the appointment of another authorised corporate director in place of the retiring ACD. - 5.2.2 The ACD is entitled to its pro rata fees and expenses to the date of termination and any additional expenses necessarily realised in settling or realising any outstanding obligations.
 No compensation for loss of office is provided for in the ACD Agreement.
-To the extent allowed by the FCA Regulations the ACD Agreement provides indemnities to the ACD other than for matters arising by reason of its negligence, default, breach of duty or breach of trust in the performance of its duties and obligations. - 5.2.3 Upon termination of the ACD Agreement and the appointment of another ACD (the New ACD), the ACD may transfer any sums being held as client money to the New ACD, who will continue to hold the money in accordance with FCA client money rules. - 5.2.4 The Shareholder will be given the opportunity, upon request, to have the proceeds returned by submitting a written request to the Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.
+To the extent allowed by the FCA Regulations the ACD Agreement provides indemnities to the ACD other than for matters arising by reason of its negligence, default, breach of duty or breach of trust in the performance of its duties and obligations. - 5.2.3 The ACD is under no obligation to account to the Depositary or the Shareholders for any profit it makes on the issue or re-issue of shares or cancellation of shares which it has redeemed.
+The fees to which the ACD is entitled are set out in Sections 28 and 29.
+Copies of the ACD Agreement are available to Shareholders upon request.

-- 5.2.5 The ACD is under no obligation to account to the Depositary or the Shareholders for any profit it makes on the issue or re-issue of shares or cancellation of shares which it has redeemed.
-The fees to which the ACD is entitled are set out in Sections 32 and 33.
-Copies of the ACD Agreement are available to Shareholders upon request. - 5.2.6 The main business activities of the ACD are (i) acting as an authorised corporate director; (ii) acting as an authorised fund manager; and (iii) fund administration. - 5.2.7 The directors of the ACD are listed in Appendix 8. - 5.2.8 The ACD holds professional indemnity insurance to cover its professional liability risks (as set out in Article 12 of the AIFMD Level 2 Regulation), has appropriate professional indemnity insurance in place and maintains an amount of own funds sufficient to meet the PII Requirements in accordance with Article 15 of the AIFMD Level 2 Regulation (professional indemnity insurance).
+- 5.2.4 The main business activities of the ACD are (i) acting as an authorised corporate director; (ii) acting as an authorised fund manager; and (iii) fund administration. - 5.2.5 The directors of the ACD are listed in Appendix 8. - 5.2.6 The ACD holds professional indemnity insurance to cover its professional liability risks (as set out in Article 12 of the AIFMD Level 2 Regulation), has appropriate professional indemnity insurance in place and maintains an amount of own funds sufficient to meet the PII Requirements in accordance with Article 15 of the AIFMD Level 2 Regulation (professional indemnity insurance).
 The ACD has internal operational risk policies in procedures in place to identify, measure, manage and monitor appropriately operational risks including professional liability risks to which the ACD is or could be reasonably exposed in accordance with the requirements of Article 13 of the AIFMD Level 2 Regulation.
-The operational risk management activities are performed independently by the Risk Oversight function. - 5.2.9 The Thesis Group remuneration policy is designed to be compliant with the AIFMD Remuneration Code contained in SYSC 19B of the FCA Handbook, and provides a framework to attract, retain and reward employees and partners and to maintain a sound risk management framework, with particular attention to conduct risk.
-The overall policy is designed to promote the long term success of the group.
-The policy is designed to reward partners, directors and employees for delivery of both financial and non-financial objectives which are set in line with company strategy. - 5.2.10 Details of the Thesis Group remuneration policy are available on the website https://www.tutman.co.uk/remuneration-policy/. - 5.2.11 A paper copy of the remuneration policy can be obtained free of charge by telephoning 0141 483 9701. - 5.2.12 Any fees payable to the ACD may be reduced or waived by the ACD at its discretion.
+The operational risk management activities are performed independently by the Risk Oversight function. - 5.2.7 Upon termination of the ACD Agreement and the appointment of another ACD (the New ACD), the ACD may transfer any sums being held as client money to the New ACD, who will continue to hold the money in accordance with FCA client money rules. - 5.2.8 The Shareholder will be given the opportunity, upon request, to have the proceeds returned by submitting a written request to the Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.